x13-me/OfficeDocs-Exchange/Exchange/ExchangeServer/recipients/mailbox-moves.md

     **Note**: For more information about migrating on-premises Exchange organizations to Office 365, see [Ways to migrate multiple email accounts to Office 365](https://go.microsoft.com/fwlink/p/?LinkID=524030).

-Mailbox moves in Exchange 2016 use the batch move architecture that was introduced in Exchange 2013.
+Mailbox moves in Exchange 2016 and Exchange 2019 use the batch move architecture that was introduced in Exchange 2013.
 The batch move architecture gives you the ability to move mailboxes in large batches.
 The enhanced management capabilities in the batch move architecture includes:

 - Email notification during move with reporting.